 A "non-registered" shareholder or a "beneficial shareholder" is a person or company whose shares of the Company are not registered directly in their name but instead are registered in the name of a brokerage firm, bank or trust company through which the shares were purchased or with who the shares were deposited.
 More particularly, a person is not a registered shareholder in respect of shares which are held on behalf of that person (the "Beneficial Shareholder") but which are registered either: (a) in the name of an intermediary (an "Intermediary") that the Beneficial Shareholder deals with in respect of the shares, or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited) of which the Intermediary is a participant.

-There are two kinds of Beneficial Shareholders - those who object to their names being made known to the issuers of securities which they own ("OBOs" for Objecting Beneficial Owners) and those who do not object to the issuers of the securities they own knowing who they are ("NOBOs" for Non-Objecting Beneficial Owners).
+There are two kinds of Beneficial Shareholders - OBOs for Objecting Beneficial Owners and NOBOs for Non-Objecting Beneficial Owners.

 Voting Instructions for Beneficial Shareholders: